apollographql/apollo-server/docs/source/integrations/plugins.md

 ([`executionDidStart`](./plugins-event-reference/#executiondidstart) returns an _object_ containing an `executionDidEnd` function instead of just a function as an end hook.
 This is because the returned object can also contain `willResolveField`.)

-Just like the event handers themselves, these end hooks are async functions (except for the end hook for `willResolveField`).
+Just like the event handlers themselves, these end hooks are async functions (except for the end hook for `willResolveField`).

 End hooks are passed any errors that occurred during the execution of that lifecycle phase.
 For example, the following plugin logs any errors that occur during any of the above lifecycle events: